 Nevertheless I am including it in this series on dealing with conflict because some readers may not have that much experience leading group process.
 Even those who do may find something useful in this summary of 3 more basic tools for group conversation.
 In this post, I draw again on some resources described in Cool Tools for Hot Topics by Ron Kraybill and Evelyn Wright.

 You can rely on this as you invite people to join a conversation.
 Talking and listening to one another is something we remember; it’s what humans have done for thousands of years, so it’s deep in our species' memory.
 These days, because of the bad habits we’ve developed and the frantic pace of our lives, we may need to be reminded about slowing down, not interrupting, listening to each other and not instantly responding.
+Here are some simple techniques to host a good conversation that help people remember and redevelop their skills.
+Start with a few friends or colleagues.
+Some things to watch for Make sure latecomers come fully into the circle.
+You will know it's been a good conversation if: People move toward the center of the circle.
+Continuing the Conversation If your group continues, and you will be in conversation over time, you will benefit by exploring techniques to deepen and grow the conversation.
 Resource Center » Talking Circle.
 Talking Circle is a different kind of meeting than most modern people are used to.